ballerina-platform/ballerina-dev-website/swan-lake/learn/deployment/docker.md

     > docker rmi e48123737a65
   ```

-### Creating a custom Ballerina Docker image and pushing it autimatically to the Docker registry
+### Creating a custom Ballerina Docker image and pushing it automatically to the Docker registry

-This usecase shows how to run a simple Ballerina hello world service in a Docker container with annotation configurations to create a Docker image with a custom image-name and tag, and then automatically push the created image to the Docker registry.
+This use case shows how to run a simple Ballerina hello world service in a Docker container with annotation configurations, which can be used to create a Docker image with a custom image-name and tag, and then automatically push the created image to the Docker registry.

 #### Prerequisites